Insigneo Showcase 2026

 ‘Addressing data quality challenges in paediatric cardiac monitoring through generative ´¡±õ’&²Ô²ú²õ±è;

-15:35Keynote talk: Child Health Technology with Paul Dimitri, Sheffield Children’s Hospital NHS Foundation Trust
+15:35Keynote talk: Child Health Technology with Professor Paul Dimitri, Sheffield Children’s Hospital NHS Foundation Trust

 ±¬ÁÏTV and Insigneo logo